mgouzenko/micro-pp/docs/Design_Document.md

 ### Basic Structure

 The foundation of building a web-application begins with constructing an `micro::app` object, setting the route of a static file directory, and running the application.
-You can construct an app with a custom port and address but it defaults to port `8080` and address `0.0.0.0`. `micro::app` essentially wraps our web server which can be iterfaced through the `micro::app` API.
-In this this example we have developed web application which essentially wraps an underlying web-server that serves static files.
+You can construct an app with a custom port and address but it defaults to port `8080` and address `0.0.0.0`. `micro::app` essentially wraps our web server which can be interfaced with through the `micro::app` API.
+In this example we have developed web application which serves static files.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 int main(int argc, char** argv) {